Jesus changed the world!

 In Australia, our social service, health and education sectors would collapse without the massive contribution of Christian based organisations.

 But what was Jesus’ message?
 What was he ‘on about?’
-Here is an opportunity to consider his message seriously for yourself.
+What did Jesus say?

 Today, it is easy to study the actual words of Jesus translated into modern English, or in any other language.
 His words are down-to-earth, and speak to the issues of today.